Where the wild-things are, and where avermectin comes from.

 Abstract

 Streptomyces avermitilis is the producer of Avermectin, an anthelmintic macrolide which was isolated by Omura et al. Having the largest bacterial genome sequence, S.avermitilis has an interesting ability to produce a variety of secondary metabolites.
 Genome analysis has led to identification of total of 30 gene clusters involved in secondary metabolite biosynthesis in S.avermitilis, and more than half of them are located near at its chromosome ends.
-In this review, structure, general characteristics and practical applications of Avermectin will be addressed as well as analysis of these gene clusters in S.avermitilis which give insight into complex diversity of secondary metabolites and their physiological roles.
+In this review, structure, general characteristics and practical applications of Avermectin will be addressed as well as analysis of these gene clusters in S.avermitilis which give insight into complex diversity of secondary metabolites and their physiological roles.1.
+Introduction

 Streptomyces is a genus of gram-positive Actinomycete bacteria.
 These filamentous bacteria are found mainly in soil and marine habitats (Lamb et al., 2003).
 The unique characteristic of streptomycete bacteria is that they are able to exhibit a complicated life cycle involving formation of a lawn of aerial hyphae on the colony surface that stands up into the air and differentiates into chains of spore (Kelemen and Buttner, 1998).
 This process is highly controled and requires specialized coordination of metabolism.
 Because of diversity of their secondary metabolic pathway, streptomycetes are being extensively studied for their biologically active products which are widely used in human and veterinary medicine, as antibiotics, antiparasitic agents, as well as other pharmaceutical activities (Ikeda et al., 2003).